suusanp/stealth-health/m5/prototype.md

 We decided not to encrypt user preferences and fitness goals for a simple reason: it keeps the app fast and easy to use.
 This data isn't as sensitive as health metrics, so we chose a more straightforward approach.
 However, we're ready to ramp up security if needed.
 This decision was all about finding the right balance—keeping the app smooth and user-friendly, without painting ourselves into a corner security-wise.
 We've set things up so we can switch on encryption for this data down the line, should the need arise.

 ### Data Analytics and Privacy Implications
   - Overview of algorithms used for health data analysis and their implications on user privacy. explain how we are managing what is computed based on the users data management preferences.
+Susan

 ### User Interface Design and Data Input
-  - Insights into optional data inputs, transparency features, and the manual data input and sync functionalities.
-So manual sync in details and Watch sync Explain linking to API.
+Our application is designed to offer users flexibility in how they synchronize their health data.
+Currently, we provide manual data input functionality, with future plans to integrate automatic sync options like Fitbit.
+This approach is due to the current limitation of accessing developer-specific features from external APIs.

+#### Manual Data Input

+The manual input feature allows users to log health metrics directly into the app, promoting engagement and personal responsibility in health tracking.
+This feature is user-friendly and ensures that users without access to wearable health devices can still participate actively in managing their health data.

+#### Simulation for Future Integration

+Although direct integration with health devices is part of our future roadmap, we've included a simulated function in the prototype to demonstrate how seamless data integration could look.
+This simulation mimics the data structure from a real API call, preparing us for eventual real-world application and integration.

 ### Data Management and User control.

 #### User-Defined Data Retention Periods